reinaldoferraz/wai-quick-start/source/writing.html.erb.md

 {:.attach_permalink}
 ## Provide text alternatives for images

 Assign alternative text to every image.
 Text must clearly describe the information or function represented by the image.
 Where an image is purely decorative, use empty alternative text.
+For complex images, see the [tutorial for complex images](http://www.w3.org/WAI/tutorials/images/complex/).

 {::nomarkdown}
 <%= example %>